jinhyunpark2459/jinhyunpark2459.github.io/_projects/inverted_pendulum_2.md

 ## Review of Theory

-In both cases of the SISO system and the SIMO system, we do not have access to the full state.
-That is, we need to implement an observer (i.e. state estimator).
+In both cases (SISO and SIMO system), we do not have access to the full state.
+That is, we need to implement an observer (i.e. state estimator) to estimate the state based on our measurements $$y$$.
 The block diagram that implements this looks like the following:

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">